browserengineering/book/book/animations.md

 <div>This text fades</div>
 ```

-And write an `animate` function to incrementally change its `opacity`:
+and write an `animate` function to incrementally change its `opacity`:

 ``` {.javascript file=example-opacity-js replace=animate/fade_in .example}
 var div = document.querySelectorAll("div")[0];